 A list of some top rated diving knives on Amazon:

 Promate Scuba Dive Snorkel Titanium Knife 4 3/8″ blade with strap and sheath

 This knife has great reviews!
-It is also the same knife used by Bear Grylls on the t.v. reality show Man vs. Wild and he uses this knife for many things in many ways.
-There is titanium hammer on bottom of handle.
+It is also the same knife used by Bear Grylls on the TV reality show Man vs. Wild and he uses this knife for many things in many ways.
+There is a titanium hammer on the bottom of the handle.
 The one shown here has a pointed tip but they also come with blunt tip and in different colors.
-It locks securely into it’s sheath and is easily removed.
+It locks securely into its sheath and is easily removed.

 Zip Titanium Diving Knife

 This Zip diving knife is highly recommended by the divers that have purchased it.
 It is made of a titanium knife blade and a stainless steel cap has been placed on the bottom of the handle for hammering.
 It has a durable and lightweight design while it is priced inexpensively.
 It is extremely sharp and can cut through different materials by using straight, serrated or net cutting capabilities.
 It is easy to clean and does come with a sheath and straps as well.

 Scuba Choice Scuba Diving Compact Black Stainless Steel Blunt Tip BCD Knife

 This Scuba Choice dive knife is made out of stainless steel.
 It is the smallest knife on the list with a 2.3″ blade.
 The total length of the knife is 7″ and has a nylon grip.
 There is a stainless steel cap on the bottom of the handle for hammering and this product does come with a sheath and straps.